 This tender moist cake is perfect to bring to potlucks, make during the holidays, or enjoy any time you’re craving something sweet.
 Preacher Cake is a simple cake recipe with pineapple, coconut, pecans and a cream cheese frosting.
 As the story goes, this is a quick cake recipe that the housewife could throw together when she learned last minute the preacher was coming.
 It can be made as a layer cake, cupcakes, or simply baked in a pan.

 I will tell you that the house smelled absolutely amazing from the pineapple as it was baking and we really could not wait to dig in.
-The cake is served with a cream cheese frosting which makes for a totally irresistible combination.
+This Preacher's Cake is served with a cream cheese frosting which makes for a totally irresistible combination.

 - 2 eggs (3.6 oz)